 With the exploding numbers of wineries on the Central Coast, Atascadero is certainly not left out, with over a dozen wineries dotting its countryside.

 And the best way to visit all of them is by following the “Atascadero Wine Trail.”

-Designed to take wine-tasting visitors directly to the doorsteps of each winery, the trail allows oenophiles the opportunity to discover the “secret” wine destinations in Northern San Luis Obispo County.
+Designed to take wine-tasting visitors directly to each winery’s doorsteps, the trail allows oenophiles the opportunity to discover the “secret” wine destinations in Northern San Luis Obispo County.

 Santa Margarita Ranch

 Finally located only three miles from Atascadero is the historic Santa Margarita Ranch with a huge rustic barn used for weddings and events.
-The ranch also features a narrow-gauge steam train pulls original Disneyland passenger cars on a two-mile loop track.
+The ranch also features a narrow-gauge steam train that pulls original Disneyland passenger cars on a two-mile loop track.